Zadar ferry port

 Zadar is very well connected by regular or seasonal bus lines to many Croatian and even some European destinations.
 As mentioned above, the main bus station is located between the catamaran port (2 km) and the Gaženica ferry terminal (3.5 km).
 Click on this link to see the exact location

 You might also want to choose to travel by car and you can choose both the highway or the coastal road.
-When you enter the city of Zadar, depending where you want to go – Gaženica ferry terminal or the catamaran port (located right in the centre), you simply follow the signs for them and you’ll find it without a problem.
+When you enter the city of Zadar, depending on where you want to go – Gaženica ferry terminal or the catamaran port (located right in the centre), you simply follow the signs for them and you’ll find it without a problem.

 The port near the centre of Zadar is located on a peninsula where the old city core is, so most of the historical sights are nearby, just as the other facilities such as bars, restaurants, shops, a post office, a ticket office, ATM-s, etc.